bejibay/Clocktick/README.md

 loaded.
 It is built with HTML, CSS and JavaScript.

 ## Applications
-* JavaScript SetTimeout and SetInterval are used in event timings and digital clocks.
+* JavaScript setTimeout and setInterval are used in event timings and digital clocks.